marafathussain/ML_book_easy/chapters/chapter1.md

 ### 1.4.3 Types of Machine Learning

-Machine learning divides into several categories based on the type of learning:
+Machine learning is divided into several categories based on the type of learning:

 **1. Supervised Learning**